vemarsas/margay-vagrant/README.md

 ### Margay setup

-At this point Margay is not setuo yet.
+At this point Margay is not setup yet.

 Please refer to: https://github.com/vemarsas/margay#readme.